ayumi-cloud/oc-security-module/to_do_list.md

 2. Add auto-formatting feature.

-3. Center the loading indicator.

 ---

-4. Save to file and database.
+3. Save to file and database.

 ---